microsoft/RoomAliveToolkit/README.md

 ## Room Setup

-*Important*: The current release of the calibration tool does not address the case where the projection surface is flat (such as a bare wall).
-If the projection surface is flat, place some sizable objects, such as a couch, a few boxes, whatever you have handy, to create a non-flat projection surface.

-Place the Kinect v2 sensor so that it views most of the projected image, and so that projector fills much of the camera's view.
-Precise alignment is not critical (that's part of the point of calibration), but both the Kinect color camera and Kinect depth camera must observe a good portion of the projected image in order for calibration to succeed.
+Place the Kinect v2 sensor so that it views most of the projected image, and so that the projected image occupies most of the Kinect's viweable area.
+Precise alignment is not critical (that's part of the point of calibration, right?), but both the Kinect color camera and Kinect depth camera must observe a good portion of the projected image in order for calibration to succeed.
 It may be helpful to run the Kinect SDK’s Color Basics sample to line things up.

+*Important*: By default, the calibration procedure will attempt to calculate projector focal length and principal point.
+This will succeed only if the projection surface is not flat!
+You must, at least once, calibrate with a non-flat surface to recover projector focal length and principal point.
+To create a non-flat projection surface, it may suffice to place some sizable objects, such as a couch, a few boxes, whatever you have on hand (yes, if this is your first calibration, you must do this!).
+In subsequent calibrations, if the projection surface is determined to be flat, the previously calculated focal length and principal point will be used.

 Configure your projector so that it is in ‘desktop front’ projection mode, and make sure Windows is set to ‘Extend’ its desktop to the projector.
 Best results will be obtained when the projector is driven at its native resolution.
 Verify that the projector is not performing any keystone correction.
 Take a moment to focus the projector.
 If the projector has a zoom adjustment ring, do not move it after calibration is performed.
 It is a good idea to set it to one extreme or another, so that later you will know if it has been changed.